it’s a vital first step to build a customer-centric marketing strategy.

 I used ACT with my B2B customers for their marketing by segmenting customers and prospects in the ACT program.
 Eventually, we used it for direct mail, with a relevant message to the customer or prospect.

 ACT became a good software product for sales managers to help their people sell better and acquirer more customers.
-I developed a direct mail process titled, ProspectationM.
+I developed a direct mail process titled, ProspectationSM.
 It was coined from “the art of prospecting and customer acquisition.”

 Working with a tech firm in Atlanta, I provided target marketing methods to their software package for optometrists.
 We added such marketing terms such as customer profiles, customer segments and life styles in their software package.